Enalean/tuleap-documentation-en/languages/en/user-guide/tracker.rst

--  **Automatically edit fields**: Tuleap includes fields that are automatically set : "Artifact ID", "Last Update Date", "Submitted By" and "Submitted On".
+-  **Automatically edit fields**: Tuleap includes fields that are automatically set : "Artifact ID", "Last Update Date", "Submitted By", "Submitted On" and "Priority".
 The users can't edit that fields.

 -  **Cross-Reference**: Tuleap offers another dynamic field which has the ability to cross-reference any artifact, or any other